hahasong/gopac/README.md

                         lookup
 -p, --proxy string      the proxy parameter in the pac file,
                         for example, "SOCKS5 127.0.0.1:1080;" (default "SOCKS5 127.0.0.1:1080; SOCKS 127.0.0.1:1080; DIRECT")
+    --tld               force updating tld list, best no more than once per month
     --user-rule string  user rule file, which will be appended to gfwlist
 ```